approov/shipfast-api-protection/README.md

 of their choosing as an origin point and a radius to 'sweep' over with a 'step' granularity.
-This is used to construct a virtual geographical area and fire authenticated API requests for nearest shipments at various points in this area in order to drive out the list of shipments in the backend server.
+This is used to construct a virtual geographical area and fire authenticated API requests for nearest shipments at various points in this area in a brute-force fashion in order to drive out the list of shipments in the backend server.
 The code which performs this task is located in "shipraider-rogue-web/web/js/shipraider.js":
 ```
 for (var lat = latStart; lat <= latEnd; lat += locStep) {
   for (var lon = lonStart; lon <= lonEnd; lon += locStep) {